 Each Fund (or its administrative agent) must report to the IRS and furnish to Fund shareholders the cost basis information for purchases of Fund shares.
 In addition to the requirement to report the gross proceeds from the sale of Fund shares, each Fund (or its administrative agent) is also required to report the cost basis information for such shares and indicate whether these shares have a short-term or long-term holding period.
 For each sale of Fund shares, a Fund (or its administrative agent) will permit Fund shareholders to elect from among several IRS-accepted cost basis methods, including the average cost basis method.
 In the absence of an election, each Fund will use the average cost basis method as its default cost basis method.
-The cost basis method elected by the Fund shares.
+The cost basis method elected by the Fund shareholder (or the cost basis method applied by default) for each sale of Fund shares may not be changed after the settlement date of each such sale of Fund shares.
 If your shares are held in a brokerage account, your broker may use a different method and you should contact your broker to determine which method it will use.
 Fund shareholders should consult their tax advisors to determine the best IRS-accepted cost basis method for their tax situation and to obtain more information about cost basis reporting.
 Shareholders also should carefully review the cost basis information provided to them and make any additional basis, holding period or other adjustments that are required when reporting these amounts on their federal income tax returns.